-Regulations on visas and residence permits for international students in Sweden vary depending on country of citizenship.
-The following guide offers basic guidelines for citizens of non-EU/EEA countries, citizens of EU/EEA countries, Swiss citizens and Nordic citizens.
+Rules for visas and residence permits for international students in Sweden vary depending on country of citizenship.
+Below you’ll find guidelines for each of the three main categories: EU/EEA citizens, Swiss citizens and non-EU/EEA citizens.

 EU/EEA stands for the European Union and the European Economic Area.
-If you are not sure if your country belongs to the EU/EEA, consult Universityadmissions.se’s list of EU/EEA countries.
+If you’re not sure if your country belongs to the EU/EEA, check Universityadmissions.se’s list of EU/EEA countries.

 Citizens of non-EU/EEA/Nordic countries

 If you’ll be staying in Sweden for less than three months, you’ll need a visa if the country that issues your passport is on this list.
 If your country of citizenship is not on the list, you generally can enter Sweden without a visa.